EddieBranigan/Dropin-demo/README.md

 # Setup instructions
 Install the packages from the package-json file by typing into terminal: 'npm install'

+Make sure to create a .env file with your gateway credentials in it.
+An example is provided ('example.env').

 # Start the server
 Start the server by typing into terminal: 'node app.js'